Protecting human rights for everyone in Scotland

 You can respond to the consultation in the following ways:

-We are also producing an Easy Read version of the consultation document.
-This will be available on this website before 31 May.
+We have also produced an Easy Read version of the consultation document.

 Please let us know if you need the consultation document in a different format.